junobuild/docs/docs/comparison/vs-railway.md

 **Trade-offs to consider:**

-- Smaller ecosystem vs Railway’s plugin ecosystem
+- Smaller ecosystem vs Railway's plugin ecosystem
 - No traditional SSR — Juno is built for static + client-side apps

 ---